nabiimin/alx-pre_course/README.md

-My first YASMINE IS prins
+My first YASMINE IS 18 yo